- This event has passed.

-Our regular Tuesday afternoon drop in session for rough sleepers is being taken over for the School of Activism 2.0.
+Our regular Tuesday afternoon Street Survival drop-in session for rough sleepers is being taken over for the School of Activism 2.0.

 The murky world of homelessness services can be hard enough to navigate at the best of times, and that’s not usually when people need them.
-With the numbers of rough sleepers in Bristol rising steadily, the questions of where people are and aren’t allowed to sleep, and what services are available to them have become ever more urgent.
+With a spike in homelessness predicted at the end of both the furlough scheme and the moratorium on evictions, the questions of where people are and aren’t allowed to sleep, and what services are available to them have become ever more urgent.